Keyboard shortcuts

 3. The Filter operator needs a tuple, so it calls next() on its child, SeqScan.

-4. The SeqScan operator fetches a raw tuple from the TableHeap, checks its MVCC visibility, and finds a visible tuple for a user with age = 25.
+4. The SeqScan operator asks its TableBinding for the next tuple, and after the MVCC check finds a visible tuple for a user with age = 25.

 5. SeqScan returns this tuple up to Filter.